ptomulik/testmd/README.md

 This module implements a `packagex` defined type which adds some features to the standard `package` resource.
-For example, a simple versioning may be enabled for providers which are not versionable by their own (FreeBSD ports e.g).
-Other features are available and are described in subsequent sections.
+For example, a simple versioning may be enabled for providers which are not versionable by their own (FreeBSD ports for example).
+Other features are available as well, and are described in subsequent sections.

 ## Module Description